troglobit/watchdogd/README.md

 ```

-It is recommended to use an event loop library like libev, [libuev][],
+It is highly recommended to use an event loop like libev, [libuev][], or
-or similar.
-For such libraries one can simply add a timer callback for
+similar.
+For such libraries one can simply add a timer callback for the
-the kick to run periodically to monitor proper operation of the client.
+kick to run periodically to monitor proper operation of the client.

 ### Example